Dec 10, 2018

 Threshold Monitor: Monitor your resources when certain properties violate desired values for a specified period, say few seconds/minutes.

 Watch Monitor: Get notified in near real time on the failure of associated Logic App or Azure Functions.

 Service Bus messaging namespace, Event Hub namespace and Relay namespace can now be associated to Serverless360 using connection string.
 Connection String with Manage claims policy is necessary to operate on Azure Namespaces.
 This can be collected from Azure Portal for any namespace at Settings -> Shared Access Policies

 6. Resource management capabilities with in Composite Application:

 No more switching between Composite Applications and Management Stack.
-Management actions like creating or deleting entity , editing entity property edit, managing share access keys, enable/disable on entities along with composite application actions like send messages, upload messages etc., all can be accessed at one place.
+Management actions like creating or deleting resource , editing resource property edit, managing share access keys, enable/disable on resources along with composite application actions like send messages, upload messages etc., all can be accessed at one place.
 However, the user access policy still facilitates restricting permissions only to desired actions.

 7. Enhanced Watch monitor for Logic App and Azure Function:

 Watch monitor now can accommodate multiple resource mapping to a single watch monitor and provides more details in the failure reason.
 This will help the user to better resolve the Logic app or Azure function failure.